afedynitch/particletools/docs/index.rst

 ````````````
 Introduction
 ````````````
-The module :mod:`ParticleDataTool` was developed as a convinience library for translating particle codes from one high energy hadronic interaction model into the more general naming convention of the Particle Data Group `PDG <http://pdg.lbl.gov>`_.
+The module :mod:`particletools` was developed as a convinience library for translating particle codes from one high energy hadronic interaction model into the more general naming convention of the Particle Data Group `PDG <http://pdg.lbl.gov>`_.
 Soon it became clear,